StevenMaude/blog-content/posts/2015/as-easy-as-123-reg.md

 Well, yeah, I would.
 If I could.

-It's stupid for me to not being using a registrar that provides two factor authentication.
+It's stupid for me to not be using a registrar that provides two factor authentication.
 Get control of the domain and you could hijack my website or my email.